rbaptista1995/MyEdenred/README.md

 1. Navigate to `Settings > Devices & Services` and then click `Add Integration`
 2. Search for `myEdenred`
 4. Enter your credentials
+5. Enter 2FA Code received in mail
-5. Repeat the procedure as many times as desired to include other cards you may have
+6. Repeat the procedure as many times as desired to include other cards you may have

 # Card